How do you craft your content using brand storytelling that engage your audience?

 Fear is what makes Harley buy your products.
 If you sell a diabetics regulatory tool, he’ll buy it as fear of death trigger his actions.
 And Hate is what gives him an option to stay away from certain things.

-You might be thinking if Needs and Fear are the ultimate triggers to buy, why it’s needed to go for Want and Hate?
-Because Harley has an option whether to buy yours or from your competitor.
+You might be thinking if Needs and Fear are the ultimate triggers to buy, why it’s needed to focus on Want and Hate?
+Because Harley has an option whether to buy from you or your competitors.

 So create a 2X2 table and write about Harley’s Want, Need, Hate and Fear, it’ll give you clarity in the purchasing decision of Harley’s life.